matth3wliuu/comp3231-notes/README.md

 - Losing directory, inode blocks etc can corrupt the FS
 - Data blocks that corrupt only the file they're associated with are scheduled periodically to write back to disk (unix: 30 seconds)

+# Ext2 File System

+**Features**
+- Block size (1024, 2048, 4096)
+- Inode based

+**Inode**
+- Each file is an inode on disk
+- Each inode has an unique number and contains
+    - metadata: access rights, owner, mode, time, ...
+    - block index table of a file
+    - size = offset of highest byte written to the file
+- Directories map filenames to inode numbers

+ **Inode Blocks**
+- Direct blocks:
+    - block numbers for the first 12 blocks
+    - most files are small &rarr; all of its contents will be here
+- Single indirection:
+    - stores a block number of a block containing more block numbers
+    - requires two disk access
+    - max file size = 268 KiB
+- Double and triple indirections follows the same idea

+**Inode Block Accessing Scheme**
+- Find the binary offset by taking the base of each indirection level as 0
+- Use the binary offset as index to traverse through the indirection levels

+**Worst Case Access Patterns for Allocated Inode**
+- read 1 byte: 4 accesses in triple indirect
+- write 1 byte: 4 reads and 1 write in triple indirect

+**Worst Case Access Patterns for unallocated Inode**
+- watch again lect11 (pg 29)

+### s5fs

+**Disk Layout**
+- Boot block: contains code to bootstrap (load) the OS
+- Super block: contains information about the file system itself
+    - number of inodes, free block and inode list, ...

+**Problems**
+- inodes at the start and data blocks at the end &rarr; long seek time (travel from inode to block)
+- corrupt the only superblock then the entire FS is corrupt
+- suboptimal block allocation: eventually resulted in random allocation
+- inode free list also randomised over time

+### Berkeley Fast File System (FFS)